meilisearch/specifications/text/0033-logging.md

 ### I. Summary

-When I use MeiliSearch I want to see what's going on under the hood because it is useful at each stage of development to debug, tweak and maintain MeiliSearch in good conditions giving my usages.
+As a user of the MeiliSearch binary, I want to be able to know what is happening in the engine at different levels of granularity depending on my needs.

 ### II.
 Motivation

-Giving tracing about the behavior of a system is useful to those who test, develop and use it in production.
-The goal of this specification is to state on the logging behavior of the new search engine (Milli).
+Keeping track of the behavior of a system is useful for those who test, develop and use it in production.
+The purpose of this specification is to indicate the logging behavior of the search engine.

 ### III.
 Additional Materials